 Introducing your toddler to flossing

-So, you just got a handle on the whole brushing routine when Baby’s dentist throws you a curveball by handing you floss at the end of his appointment.
+So, you just got a handle on the whole brushing routine when Baby’s dentist throws you a curveball by handing you floss at the end of their appointment.
 Now what?

 Flossing can bring a whole new battle to the teeth-cleaning routine, but it’s an important step to introduce at this time to keep your little one’s teeth as healthy as possible.
 Cavities are common in young children, and often form between teeth.
 This happens when food and bacteria get stuck there, which is why flossing, which helps to dislodge food and bacteria before they can do much damage, cuts down on the risk of cavities.